fabiodacosta/skin.amber.minimalistic/README.md

 skin.amber
 ==========

-Amber-FC skin for XBMC Gotham by fabiodacosta
+Amber Minimalistic skin for XBMC Gotham by fabiodacosta